-Jason Guerriero, the only Northeastern University player to lead Hockey East in scoring, completed his first season as assistant coach for the Yale men’s hockey team in 2013-14.
+Jason Guerriero, the only Northeastern University player to lead Hockey East in scoring, completed his second season as assistant coach for the Yale men’s hockey team in 2014-15.
 He came to the Bulldogs after spending two seasons coaching at Holy Cross.

-Guerriero, who captained the Huskies and was a first-team All-America forward in 2004-05, coached the Crusader forwards and penalty-kill unit the last two years while recruiting, working with video and other aspects of team operations.
+Guerriero, who captained the Huskies and was a first-team All-America forward in 2004-05, coached the Crusader forwards and penalty-kill unit his last two years in Worcester while recruiting and working with video and other aspects of team operations.

 The 2005 Northeastern graduate (sociology) hit the net 49 times and had 147 collegiate points, including a career-high 17 goals and 48 points as a senior.
 In addition to the All-America honors, he was first team All-Hockey East, Northeastern’s Male Athlete of the Year and Rookie of the Year and Hockey East’s Len Ceglarski Sportsmanship Award winner.
 Guerriero also earned a spot on the Hockey East 25th Anniversary All-Northeastern team and was a New England Hockey All-Star and a Walter Brown Award runner-up.